LSEG Workspace is a global company and financial database from the London Stock Exchange Group (LSEG).

 If you wish to apply for a LSEG Professor Licence, please contact library@warwick.ac.uk including your name, role or job title, reason for your request, and your preferred start date and duration of access.
 Please be aware that we have limited Professor Licences and need to ensure that they are shared equitably between all academic staff and researchers who request access.

-Unfortunately, LSEG Workspace Professor Licences are not available to undergraduate or postgraduate taught students.
+LSEG Workspace Professor Licences are not available to undergraduate or postgraduate taught students.

-The library's LSEG Workspace administrators can provide advice on applying for a licence, self-registration, user IDs and passwords, and access via web access, mobile app and desktop.
+The library's LSEG Workspace administrators manage the waiting list and assignment of licences, and can provide advice on applying for a licence, user IDs and passwords, and access to the database via web access, mobile app and desktop.
+For enquiries about installation of LSEG Workspace desktop software, please contact the IT Service Desk.

 LSEG provides extensive online training via the LSEG Learning Centre, including: